 Lower- and Upper-Division Requirements

 Students should try to plan their courses of study so as to complete lower-division requirements (courses numbered 1-99) before taking upper-division courses (courses numbered 100-199).
+Many upper-division courses have lower-division prerequisites that must be completed successfully first.

 The number of general electives differs from degree program to degree program, depending on the number of courses required as basic proficiencies, required for the major, general electives, or combination of concentration and general electives.
 General electives can be courses in any academic discipline.